grace-notes/website/contents/topics/james-early-stuarts.md

 to use the sheriffs and justices of the peace as its local agents.
-These latter were instructed to inform people of means, within their respective counties, that free gifts to His Majesty would be regarded as proofs of good affections and held in grateful remembrance.2 What happened in Devonshire is typical of the whole country.
+These latter were instructed to inform people of means, within their respective counties, that free gifts to His Majesty would be regarded as proofs of good affections and held in grateful remembrance.
+What happened in Devonshire is typical of the whole country.
 There the justices informed the privy council of their anxiety that posterity would suffer if they established such a precedent.
 ‘Nothing but the fear